With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 Why REI Converts So Well

-That means your clicks turn into tracked sales, not just window shopping.
+That means your clicks turn into real tracked sales, not just wasteful window shopping.

-Their 100% satisfaction guarantee eases hesitation, and free shipping over $50 nudges conversion rates higher.
+Their 100% satisfaction guarantee eases hesitation, and free shipping over $50 helps to push conversion rates higher.

 How to Apply to REI’s Program